 The compulsory courses are designed to engage students with classic philosophy texts and debates and to develop in them the research, speaking, and writing skills that underpin a career in the philosophy profession and (more generally) support an informed, reflective and thoughtful approach to life.
 Each optional course surveys a different area of philosophy, with students encouraged to specialise further within each course through choice from assignment topics and support through associated individual tutorials.

-The structured dissertation provides an opportunity for an extended piece of research on a topic of the student’s choice culminating in a 10,000- to 15,000-word dissertation.
+The structured dissertation provides an opportunity for an extended piece of research on a topic of the student’s choice culminating in a 10,000- to 12,000-word dissertation.

 Teaching & learning

-The MA Philosophy will be delivered predominantly through seminars, of five to 15 students, and individual tutorials.
+The MA Philosophy will be delivered predominantly through seminars, with some individual tutorials.
 Read more

 Students who are enrolled full-time should anticipate devoting approximately 35-40 hours per week to their studies for the duration of their degree.
 In Michaelmas and Hilary terms, this will include approximately six to seven formal contact hours per week, with the remainder consisting of structured independent study.